 Other Mycoplasma infections are caused by Mycoplasma genitaliumhominis, Mycoplasma hominis genitalium and Ureaplasma urealyticum (a closely related group of microorganisms) infections are less common than those seen with M. pneumoniae.
 In adults, these organisms are primarily sexually transmitted, causing non-gonococcal urethritis (NGU) and some inflammation of the prostate (prostatitis) in men and sometimes associated with vaginal discharge and pelvic inflammatory disease (PID) in women.
 M. hominis and U. urealyticum can be passed from mother to baby during birth when the baby passes through an infected birth canal.
 They typically colonise infants for their first couple of years.
 Rarely, they can cause systemic infections in infants and in those with compromised immune systems.

 Antibody testing requires a blood sample, obtained by inserting a needle into a vein in the arm.

 Direct detection of mycoplasma may be done on a variety of samples.
 For a lung infection, samples may include sputum, a washing of the bronchi in the lungs, or throat swab.
 If a systemic infection is being diagnosed, blood, joint fluid, body fluids, or tissues samples may be cultured.
 Some samples may require a special procedure to collect them.
-To detect a genital infection, a swab of the cervix or urethra may be collected.
+To detect a genital infection, urine is a simple sample to collect or a swab of the cervix or urethra may also be collected.

 How is it used?